 The common limits of free AI image to video tools

 The biggest problem with free tools is not that they are bad.
-It is that they are usually designed for quick trials, not serious production.
-The limits start to matter when you need consistency, quality and campaign structure.
+It is that they are usually built for quick trials, not serious production.
+The limits start to matter when you need consistency, quality and a clear path from idea to finished output.

 1. Watermarks

 Many free AI video tools add a watermark to exports.
-That is acceptable for testing, but it weakens the asset if you want to use it in ads, product pages, client work or a brand campaign.
+That is fine for testing, but it weakens the video if you want to use it in ads, product pages, client work or a brand campaign.

 A watermark can make a product video feel unfinished.
 It also makes the clip harder to use across paid social, landing pages and ecommerce stores.